lpinzari/sql-psql-udy/00_basic_intro/02_relational_concepts.md

 Stored in the table as values for the various fields in the records is the actual data. **Note that the order of the records in a table is not significant**.
 It is not meaningful to ask whether a particular record occurs before or after another.

 A very simple database might contain only one table, but most databases will contain several.

+For instance, imagine a sales manager who would like to determine how each of her salespeople is performing.

+The database she accesses might hold in **one table** the amount of each product sold by each member of her sales force while **another table** contains personnel information about the salespeople, such as their length of service with the company.
+Still other tables in this database will contain other related information.

+Some queries against this database, such as determining which salesperson sold the most of a particular product, can be answered by examining a single table.

+Others, such as requesting the total sales last month by each sales person with the results ranked by length of service, might require accessing more than one table.